TedHusted/awake/awake.md/awake.md

 “Think good thoughts.
 See you soon.”

 At the hospital, Elena explained that she should be on the visitors list.
-Peering at the screen, the critical care nurse says that she can visit but adds “Remember that Mr. Geller will be unresponsive right now.”
+Peering at the screen, the critical care nurse says that Elena can visit but adds “Remember that Mr. Geller will be unresponsive right now.”

 “I downloaded a book to read to him.
 I guess that’s suppose to help.”